yatikbudhrani/TinDog/README.md

-# A website template for startups.
-Example - TinDog
+# TinDog
-(using HTML,CSS and Bootstrap)
+A website template for startups.
+Example - TinDog (using HTML,CSS and Bootstrap)